Gender Dysphoria in teens & adolescents

 What is Gender Dysphoria?

-When a teen is uncomfortable or feels unhappy with his or her physical sex, the are likely suffering from gender dysphoria.
-This condition often manifests in children as young as two to four years of age as a desire to be, or a belief that he or she is of the opposite sex.
+When a teen is uncomfortable or feels unhappy with his or her physical sex, they are likely suffering from gender dysphoria.
+This condition often manifests in children as young as two to four years of age as a desire to be or a belief that he or she is of the opposite sex.

 In many cases, the feeling of having the wrong physical sex will continue into adulthood.
-A transgender teen will feel increasing discomfort, even disgust with his or her body as sexual development begins.
+A transgender teen will feel increasing discomfort, even disgust, with their body as sexual development begins.

-• Ongoing physical symptoms such as a headaches or stomachaches
+- Ongoing physical symptoms such as headaches or stomachaches

 There are many symptoms & signs associated with gender dysphoria.
 These signs may be physical, mental, or behavioral in nature.
 A teen suffering from gender dysphoria may exhibit a range of feelings and behaviors that are confusing to parents.